 Create a backup of DTR

-docker run --log-driver none -i --rm docker/dtr \ backup [command options] > backup.tar
+docker run -i --rm docker/dtr \ backup [command options] > backup.tar

 This command only creates backups of configurations, and image metadata.
-It doesn’t back up users and organizations.
-Users and organizations can be backed up when performing a UCP backup.
+It does not back up users and organizations.
+Users and organizations can be backed up during a UCP backup.

-It also doesn’t back up the Docker images stored in your registry.
-You should implement a separate backup policy for the Docker images stored in your registry, taking in consideration whether your DTR installation is configured to store images on the filesystem or using a cloud provider.
+It also does not back up Docker images stored in your registry.
+You should implement a separate backup policy for the Docker images stored in your registry, taking into consideration whether your DTR installation is configured to store images on the filesystem or is using a cloud provider.